cardano-foundation/CIPs/CIP-DappConnector/CIP-dapp-connector.md

 * InvalidRequest - Inputs do not conform to this spec or are otherwise invalid.
 * InternalError - An error occurred during execution of this API call.
 * Refused - The request was refused due to lack of access - e.g. wallet disconnects.
+* AccountChange - The account has changed.
+The dApp should call `wallet.enable()` to reestablish connection to the new account.
+The wallet should not ask for confirmation as the user was the one who initiated the account change in the first place.

 ### DataSignError